ark-lang/ark-docs/named_types.md

 ```

 It's important to know that this isn't a true alias, it's a new type, which means
-that it must be cast.
+that it must be cast, even if the core type is the same.
 For example:

 ```
 type Foo int;